35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### The Mayor has made a bad decision

-The real fault lies with the Mayor for accepting that the circumstances of the moment, however bad they are, justify reducing the amount of affordable and family housing for an multi-phase scheme that is not due to be completed, optimistically, until 2033 **[^20]**.
+BL have taken full advantage of the current adverse ecom=nomic condicitions to push much of teh cost onto the shoulders  The real fault lies with the Mayor for accepting that the circumstances of the moment, however bad they are, justify reducing the amount of affordable and family housing for an multi-phase scheme that is not due to be completed, optimistically, until 2033 **[^20]**.
 The Mayor has also left Southwark with little realistic chance of reaping the benefit of any economic improvement, because of teh terms of the  in the getting the benefits of

 and leaving us in practical terms with very lillte chance of improving